 Screening consists of:

 Temperature taking is not required but a dental practice may choose to do so.
 A dental practice may also choose as a screening method to require the patient to provide a negative COVID-19 test result.
-According to the CDC, “Performance of pre-procedure or pre-admission viral testing is at the discretion of the facility."

 Request patients and visitors notify dental practice if they become ill or test positive for COVID-19 within 48 hours of their visit.
-Record in a patient’s record that they were screened for COVID and other ATDs.
+Document in a patient’s record that they were screened for COVID and other ATDs.